sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/ble/building_blocks/peripheral/legacy_adv_sleep/readme.md

 ![Light Blue App](media/sleep_legacy_adv_13.png)

-## Developing this Application from scratch using Harmony 3
+## Developing this Application from scratch using MPLAB Code Configurator

-This section explains the steps required by a user to develop this application example from scratch using MPLABx Harmony 3 Framework
+This section explains the steps required by a user to develop this application example from scratch using MPLABx Code Configurator

-**Tip:** New Harmony 3 Users are recommended to go through the [overview](https://microchip-mplab-harmony.github.io/mhc/doc/readme.html) of Harmony 3.
-Users can add/remove different components like peripheral support and other wireless functionality by following steps mentioned [here](https://microchip-mplab-harmony.github.io/mhc/doc/readme_mhc_configuration.html).
+**Tip:** New users of MPLAB Code Configurator are recommended to go through the [overview](https://onlinedocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-B5D058F5-1D0B-4720-8649-ACE5C0EEE2C0).

-1. Create a new MPLAB Harmony 3 Project -- [link](../../../../docs/creating_new_mplabx_harmony_project.md) for
+1. Create a new MCC Harmony Project -- [link](../../../../docs/creating_new_mplabx_harmony_project.md) for instructions
-    instructions

-2. Import Harmony 3 component configuration -- This step helps users setup the basic Harmony 3 components required to start their Application Development
+2. Import component configuration -- This step helps users setup the basic components required to start their Application Development
-    Harmony 3 component configuration related to this Application is available <a href="export.mhc"> here. </a>
     Users should follow the instructions mentioned
-    [here](https://microchip-mplab-harmony.github.io/mhc/doc/readme_mhc_import_export.html) to import the Harmony 3 component configuration.
+    [here](https://microchipdeveloper.com/mcc:peripheralconfig) to import the component configuration.

-    **Tip:** Import and Export functionality of Harmony 3 component configuration will help users to start from a known working setup of Harmony 3 configuration
+    **Tip:** Import and Export functionality of component configuration will help users to start from a known working setup of configuration

 3. Accept Dependencies or satisfiers, select "Yes"

-4. Verify if the Project Graph window has all the expected Harmony 3 configuration
+4. Verify if the Project Graph window has all the expected configuration

     ![](media/sleep_legacy_adv_2.png)

 ## Verify Advertisement, system sleep and RTC Clock Source Configuration